wp-plugins/polylang/readme.txt

 == Description ==

-Polylang 1.2 introduces major internal changes.
-More than ever, make a database backup if you ugrade from 1.1.6 or older.

 = Features  =

 Polylang allows you to create a bilingual or multilingual WordPress site.
 You write posts, pages and create categories and post tags as usual, and then define the language for each of them.
 The translation of a post, whether it is in the default language or not, is optional.
 The translation has to be done by the site editor as Polylang does not integrate any automatic or professional translation service.